stelligent/stelligent-u/06-auto-scaling/README.md

 _What config info or resources do you have to provide in addition to what Launch Configurations require?_

+The template version.

 You'll see both launch configs and launch templates in your client engagements.
 Templates were [introduced in Nov 2017](https://aws.amazon.com/about-aws/whats-new/2017/11/introducing-launch-templates-for-amazon-ec2-instances/) and should start to become more common as time goes by.
 They're more
-flexible: Templates can be applied to more instance classes (EC2, Spot, Reserved), they can specify more information than Configurations, and they are versioned instead of replaced with each change.
+flexible: Templates can be applied to more instance classes (EC2, Spot, Reserved), they cann specify more information than Configurations, and they are versioned instead of replaced with each change.

 #### Lab 6.1.6: Cleanup